oracle-livelabs/analytics-ai/generative-ai-agent-oda/functions/functions.md

 4. Install requirements
     Navigate to the function code folder, activate your virtual environment, and run `pip install -r requirements.txt`

+The Following Tasks showcase how to set up the Agent-ODA Chat integration function used in an earlier version of this lab.
+There are additional functions available in the source code including:

+- Chat (default/root folder)
+- create_agent (Terraform stand-in)
+- auto_ingest (Coming Soon)

 ## task 5: Test Function Locally